stephenlb/pubnub-mongo-pipe/blog.md

 ![Play Video - Streamimg Geo Coordinates from MongoDB to iPhone with PubNub WebSocket Client](media/pubnub-mongo-pipe-video.jpg)
 ](https://vimeo.com/60716860)

-The video demonstraits an implementation connection between MongoDB and a mobile device; such as the iPhone.
+The video demonstraits an implementation of the connection between MongoDB and a mobile device (an iPhone in this case).
-This application code and gem allows you to easily add a live always-on map which allows you to signal the device with a specific Lat/Long value triggering the device to draw an animated dot onto the screen in real-time.
+This application code and gem library will provide you a way to easily add a live always-on map connection which allows you to send lat/long signals directly to the device displaying the map with the specific Lat/Long db written into MongoDB.

-This way we were easily able to avoid the exchange with the owner of the posting, and just build an excellent open source solution for all.
+**This will cause the device to draw an animated dot onto the screen of the device in real-time.**

 This is triggered by simply writting to the MongoDB directly.